DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Methods

 { \smaller[0] \allowdisplaybreaks

 }

-\subsubsection{Update sequence: Ordered subset of projections}
+\paragraph{Update sequence: Ordered subset of projections}

-Each backprojection step is calculated based on ordered subsets of the acquisition sequence~\cite{beister2012iterative}.
-This improves memory efficiency and convergence speed~\cite{xu2010efficiency}.
+Each projection and backprojection step is calculated based on ordered subsets $S$ of the acquisition sequence~\cite{beister2012iterative}.
+This speeds up equations~\ref{eq:growth_before} and~\ref{eq:growth_after}, thus improving memory efficiency and convergence speed~\cite{xu2010efficiency}.
 The full set of projections is split in separate subsets of approximately equal size, and each subset contains projections that are randomly selected from the full set within the user-defined projection window.
 The projection window corresponds to the acquisition time of the first projection until the last projection.
 Therefore, it should be chosen such that the sample dynamics within the projection window can be described accurately by the model for the optimal set of parameters.
 This means that the size of the subsets is linked to the convergence speed and stability of the algorithm.
 Algorithms using smaller subsets, such as SART~\cite{beister2012iterative}, employ a more greedy update step and are less stable.
 Algorithms using larger subsets, such as SIRT, require more iterations to steadily converge towards the solution.
 For dynamic CT reconstruction, there is an additional reason to use larger subsets.
-As in the first step of the alternating minimisation, the transition time $t_m^*$ is updated independently in each voxel based on the covariance terms.
+As in the first step of the backprojection, the transition time $t_j^*$ is updated independently in each voxel based upon the growth terms.
 The computation of these terms is less stable when a small selection of projections is sampled in the backprojection.
-The update of $t_m^*$ affects the temporal support of the initial and final attenuation value changes.
+The update of $t_j^*$ affects the temporal support of the initial and final attenuation value changes.
 Therefore, each subset should offer a broad temporal range of projections to guarantee the stable reconstruction. \\ \\